DECEMBER 26, 2024 • INTERSTATE 10, CALIFORNIA

 Christian's Social Media

-At the scene (December 26, 2024): Moreland told first responders and witnesses the truth — that he was extremely sleep-deprived and fell asleep at the wheel.
+At the scene (December 26, 2024): Moreland told first responders and witnesses the truth, that he was extremely sleep-deprived and fell asleep at the wheel.

 CHP Interview (days later): Moreland changed his story and lied to investigators.
 The CHP's investigation caught him in that lie.

 December 2025: Court summons ignored.
 Warrant issued.
-Still not apprehended.

 News Coverage